GRADES: Sixers drop OT thriller to Timberwolves in Vegas - NewsBreak

 GRADES: Sixers drop OT thriller to Timberwolves in Vegas

+Rayjon Tucker, Sixers Mandatory Credit: Mary Holt-USA TODAY Sports.
 The Sixers lost a nail-biter of a preseason game that required extra time to arrive at a winner.
 Philadelphia dropped their second game without Tyrese Maxey after he put the Summer League on notice in his early showings.
 Following a rather poor performance against the Boston Celtics, Philadelphia turned around and competed hard against the Minnesota Timberwolves.
-A back-and-forth game where neither team ever held a double-digit lead, was an excellent opportunity for players to showcase their abilities.thesixersense.com
+A back-and-forth game where neither team ever held a double-digit lead, was an excellent opportunity for players to showcase their abilities.www.chatsports.com

 Comments / 0